oulib-resdata/backups101/BackupsOutline.md

 ### Horror Stories *(8 minutes)*
 Mini-Nightmare on Research Street
+* Have at least one instructor example to get people started

 ### Success Stories *(8 minutes)*
 Share Stories about when Backups worked